gabcg/notes/MSI Notes/MSI.md

 * The other end (the capping N atom at the C-terminus) is constrained to a point that moves along the z-axis from 13 Å to 33 Å with a constant speed of 1 Å/ps.
 * An harmonic potential with a force constant of 7.2 kcal/ (molÅ^2 ) is used for the constraints. <!--Doubt: to a particular atom?-->

-In other words, we want the molecule to move from `(0, 0, 13)` to `0, 0, 33` by one A per picosecond, meaning that the full extension will take 20 ps.
+In other words, we want the molecule to move from `(0, 0, 13)` to `(0, 0, 33)` by 1 Å/ps, meaning that the full extension will take 20 ps.
 So we see that what is defined is the end point and the speed to arrive there, not the force itself.

 Next, the simulation is run with the following command: